root-gg/wsp/README.md

 #whitelist :                         # Allowed destinations  ( allow all if empty )
 # - method : "^GET$"                 #   Applied in order after blacklist
 #   url : "^https://.*"              #   One must match
+# secretkey : ThisIsASecret          # secret key that must match the value set in servers configuration
 ```

  - poolMinSize is the default number of opened TCP/HTTP/WS connections